Ayrshire Castles & Abbeys that can be visited

 Greenan Castle image

-A large car park nearby makes this a popular walk along the beach past the Castle towards the heads of Ayr Cliffs.
+A large car park nearby makes this a popular walk along the beach past the Castle towards the heads of Ayr Cliffs free to visit.
 More information and photos for Greenan can be found at:

 Kelburn Castle & Country Park